Marie-ClairePRO/Restorate_Misalignment_of_Video/README.md

-# Temporal and Spatial Dejittering for Interlaced Video
+# Temporal and Spatial Dejittering for Interlaced Video of Original Film

 ## Overview

-This Python code is designed to address a very specific and complex video degradation issue: **non-constant temporal and spatial misalignments and mixing of lines (fields)**.
-This problem is particularly prevalent in older analog video formats, especially those originally recorded on magnetic tape and subsequently digitized.
+This Python code is designed to address a very specific video degradation issue of a film converted in an interlaced video: **non-constant temporal and spatial misalignments and mixing of lines (fields)**.

 The code attempts to correct these artifacts by analyzing and adjusting each frame based on its relationship with the preceding frame.
 It learns and applies both **horizontal shifts** (to correct line misalignments) and **temporal blending** (to mitigate the mixing of fields from different time instances) on a **per-row basis**, at a **subpixel level**.
 This per-row granularity is crucial because the errors are not uniform across the frame.

 ## The Problem: Jitter and Field Mixing in Analog Video

-Old analog video signals, especially those stored on magnetic tape, are often recorded and played back using an **interlaced scanning** technique.
-In interlacing, each full video frame is displayed in two separate passes (fields):

-* **Field 1 (Odd lines):** Contains all the odd-numbered horizontal lines of the image.
-* **Field 2 (Even lines):** Contains all the even-numbered horizontal lines of the image.
+Old analog video signals stored on magnetic tape are often recorded and played back using an **interlaced scanning** technique.
+In interlacing, each full video frame is displayed in two separate passes containing the odd-numbered horizontal lines of the image and the even-numbered horizontal lines of the image.
 These two fields are displayed sequentially at a high rate to create the illusion of a full frame.
-However, several issues can arise during recording, playback, or digitization, leading to the artifacts this code aims to correct:
+However, several issues can arise during recording, playback, or digitization, leading to artifacts.

-* **Mechanical Instability:** Fluctuations in the speed of the tape transport or the rotation of the recording/playback heads can cause horizontal jitter and misalignments between the odd and even fields.
-* **Magnetic Reading Errors:** Degradation of the magnetic tape or inconsistencies in the reading process can introduce timing errors, leading to the odd and even fields being misaligned or even partially corrupted.
-* **Field Order Issues:** During digitization, the order of the fields might be reversed or inconsistent, leading to jerky motion and visual artifacts.
-* **Temporal Mixing:** A particularly challenging issue occurs when the odd lines of a frame originate from one temporal field (e.g., the current one), while the even lines originate from a slightly different temporal field (e.g., the previous or next).
-This mixing can be inconsistent both across the frame (some parts are fine, others are mixed) and across time (the degree and direction of mixing changes from frame to frame).
-This is often visible as a "tearing" or "combing" effect, especially during motion.

 ## Code Functionality

-This code tackles these issues by:

-1.  **Loading Video Frames:** It reads the input video frame by frame.
-2.  **Temporal Stacking:** For each current frame, it considers the immediately preceding frame.
-3.  **Per-Row Optimization:** For each row of the current frame, the code learns:
+**Per-Row Optimization:** The code processes the video frame by frame.
+For each row of the current frame, the code learns:
 * **Horizontal Shift:** An optimal noninteger horizontal displacement to correct line misalignments with pixel interpolation.
 * **Temporal Alpha:** A blending factor (between 0 and 1) to interpolate between the current frame's row and the corresponding row from the previous frame.
-This addresses the temporal mixing of fields.
-The alpha value is learned independently for each row, allowing for spatially varying temporal correction.
-4.  **Total Variation Minimization:** The optimization process aims to minimize the total variation in the output frame.
+**Total Variation Minimization:** The optimization process aims to minimize the total variation in the output frame.
 The total variation is the sum of absolute values of the difference between each consecutive two lines.
-5.  **Frame-by-Frame Processing:** The code processes the video frame by frame, applying the learned corrections sequentially.

 ## Example Visualizations